atmguille/Rask-Webserver/readme.md

 The main purpose of the project was to develop a Web Server in C that could response to clients optimizely in terms of time, resources, ...
 To do that, it runs upon a dynamic pool of threads, which is able to quickly adapt to different degrees of demand.

+For more detailed info in this and other matters, you can check the [wiki](https://github.com/atmguille/Rask-Webserver/wiki) of this project.

 ## Installation
 ### Requirements
 To compile this server you will need CMake (version 3.10 or above) and the library `libconfuse`.